jupyterlab/jupyter-chat/docs/source/developers/contributing/jupyterlab-collaborative-chat.md

 # Collaborative chat

-The `jupyterlab-collaborative-chat` extension adds collaborative chats to jupyterlab.
+The `jupyterlab-chat` extension adds chats to jupyterlab based on collaborative documents.

 ## Development installation